More About Our Leadership, Doctrines, & Beliefs

-Pastor Tom has five children, five grandchildren, and was married to his late wife Kristen for 30 years.
-In 2008 God moved their family to Lynchburg to plant a church and fulfill the Great Commission.
+In 2008 God moved his family to Lynchburg to plant a church and fulfill the Great Commission.
 Pastor Tom served in the United States Army’s 7th Infantry Division during Operation Just Cause.
 His mission is to see everyone come to know the Lord Jesus Christ as their personal Savior, and lives this out through witnessing in his everyday life.
 Pastor Tom is a graduate of Liberty University and is currently completing his Doctoral work in Theology.

 PASTOR TOM'S COMMITMENTS

 AS A COUNSELOR

 As a Board-certified member of the AACC - I am committed to using the time and resources God provides to communicate the Gospel of Jesus Christ, to seek the lost, to help the broken, and to strengthen the sick.

 Rev. Thomas A. Tascone Th.M., M.Ed., B.S.
 Psy., B.S.
 Spec.
 Ed., B.C.P.C.